Carlos-err406/bitburner-kit/home/scripts/backgroundprocess/README.md

-# Instructions for the bckgroundprocess files
+# Instructions for the backgroundprocess files

-The provided files contain two JavaScript scripts that are part of a background process for buying servers.
+The provided files contain two ns scripts that are part of a background process for buying servers.

 ## buyservers.js

 This script contains the main function that runs an infinite loop.
-In each iteration, the script checks if there are any servers that need to be deleted.
+In each iteration, the script checks if there are any servers that need to be deleted (because you already own max number of servers).
 If there are, it deletes the server with the minimum RAM and buys a new server with double the RAM.
 If there are no servers to delete, it buys a new server with the maximum RAM bought so far.

 ## refresher.js